carboleum/kissbacktest/README.md

 # Kissbacktest

-Keep It Simple and Stupid backtesting in Python
+_Keep It Simple and Stupid_ backtesting in Python

-Explanation (in french and mathematical semantics) and example: follow this [link](https://carboleum.github.io/jekyll/2022/08/10/Introduction-au-backtesting.html)
+To have explanations (in french but with mathematical semantics and graphic illustrations): follow this [link](https://carboleum.github.io/jekyll/2022/08/10/Introduction-au-backtesting.html)

 ## Install TALib